inrupt/solid-client-js/ARCHITECTURE.md

 It might seem weird that there are `*StringNoLocale` and `*StringWithLocale` functions, rather than just `*String` functions with an optional `locale` parameter.
-This was a lengthy internal discussion where the desicion was to nudge developers to make a conscious choice whether or not to set a locale.
+This was a lengthy internal discussion where the decision was to nudge developers to make a conscious choice whether or not to set a locale.

 Note that the two are not interchangeable: RDF has different types for strings